U.S. Senate committee to vote sanctions, aid to Ukraine

 Senator Bob Corker, the top Republican on the committee, told reporters on Wednesday he expected the panel would pass the bill, sending it for a vote in the full Senate.

-He also said it contained aid for Ukraine and backing for a $1 billion loan guarantee.
+He also said it contained aid for Ukraine and backing for a $1 billion (601 million pounds) loan guarantee.

 There had been concerns that the bill would be delayed for weeks because committee members had been unable to agree on the IMF funding, which was requested by the Obama administration.